alanarnholt/STT3850/Notes/Parent/Parent.md

 > Key Concept:  The direction of the alternative hypothesis does not depend on the sample data, but instead is determined by the research hypothesis before the data are collected.

 We will now make our definition of the _p_-value more general for a wider variety of significance testing situations.
-The _p_-value is the probability of observing a group difference as extreme as or more extreme than the group difference actually observed in the sample data, assuming that there is nothing creating groupd differences except the random allocation process.
+The _p_-value is the probability of observing a group difference as extreme as or more extreme than the group difference actually observed in the sample data, assuming that there is nothing creating group differences except the random allocation process.

-This definition is consistent with the earlier definition for one-sided alternatives, as we can interpret _extreme_ to mean either greater than or less than, depending on the direction fo the alternative hypothesis.
+This definition is consistent with the earlier definition for one-sided alternatives, as we can interpret _extreme_ to mean either greater than or less than, depending on the direction of the alternative hypothesis.
 But in the two-sided case, _extreme_ encompasses both directions.
-In the K11777 example, we observed a difference of 7.6 between control and treament group means.
+In the K11777 example, we observed a difference of 7.6 between control and treatment group means.
 Thus, the two-sided _p_-value calculation is a count of all instances among the N replications where the randomly allocated mean difference is either as small as or smaller than -7.6 worms ($\leq -7.6$) or as great or greater than 7.6 worms ($\geq 7.6$).
 This is often written as $|diff| \geq 7.6$.

 Activity: A two-sided hypothesis test
 ======================================

-  * Run the simulaltion study again to fine the empirical _p_-value for a two-sided hypothesis test to determine if there is a difference between the treatment and control group means for female mice.
+  * Run the simulation study again to fine the empirical _p_-value for a two-sided hypothesis test to determine if there is a difference between the treatment and control group means for female mice.

 ```r